A Planner-Trader Decomposition for Multi-Market Hydro Scheduling: Numerical Solution of the Reduced Bidding Model

 \begin{approximation}[Affine Decision Rule Restriction] For all $d \in \mathcal{D}$, the end-of-day reservoir filling levels are representable as

 for some fixed vectors $\bm\lambda_d, \bm\mu_d \in \mathbb{R}^R$ and matrices $\bm\Phi_d, \bm \Psi_d \in \mathbb{R}^{R \times R}$. \end{approximation}

-Approximation~\ref{apx:decision_rule} restricts the reservoir filling levels at the end of day~$d$ to affine functions of the following features: ($i$)~the cumulative natural inflows into the reservoirs across day~$d$, ($ii$)~the cumulative natural inflows into the reservoirs across the planning horizon until the end of day $d-1$ and ($iii$)~the average spot price on day~$d$.
+In principle, the decision rule for $\bm{w}_d$ can depend on any linear transformation of $\bm{\xi}_{[\Downarrow(d)]}$.
+Generally, richer feature vectors lead to more adaptive (and hence better) decisions at a higher computational cost.
+We do not include as features the reserve \revision{allocations and} activations since they are assumed to be serially independent as well as independent of all other exogenous uncertainties.
+Instead, Approximation~\ref{apx:decision_rule} restricts the reservoir filling levels at the end of day~$d$ to affine functions of the following features: ($i$)~the cumulative natural inflows into the reservoirs across day~$d$, ($ii$)~the cumulative natural inflows into the reservoirs across the planning horizon until the end of day $d-1$ and ($iii$)~the average spot price on day~$d$.
 The proposed affine decision rules are parsimonious as they compress the history of all observations into a few relevant features, but they are flexible enough to allow the planner to set different reservoir targets for wet and dry days, for wet and dry seasons as well as for high- and low-price days.
 All of the proposed features are observable at the beginning of day $d$, and therefore the non-anticipativity conditions $\bm{w}_d \in \mathcal{L}^R (\mathcal{F}_{[\Downarrow(d)]})$, $d \in \mathcal{D}$, imposed by Approximation~\ref{apx:day_ahead_water_level} are automatically satisfied.
 Affine decision rule approximations are routinely used in multistage robust optimization and stochastic programming problems; we refer to the reviews by \cite{BenTal09}, \cite{Iancu2015a} and \cite{YGH18:aro_survey}.